tebeka/talks/rs2022/no-comment.md

 # Session title

-Uncomment Your Code
+No Comments

 # Description

-Most people agree that comments in code are a good thing, I want to convince your otherwise.
+Most developers agree that commenting code is good practice, I will convince your otherwise!
 We'll talk about the dark side of comments, and how avoiding them will make your code better.